The seven-gluon amplitude in multi-Regge kinematics beyond leading logarithmic accuracy: From symbols to functions in MRK

 Within the Wilson loop OPE approach, the $N$-gon Wilson loop dual to the MHV amplitude is tessellated into $N-5$ consecutive squares, where the two segments of each square that are part of the original Wilson loop can be thought of as a quark-antiquark pair sourcing a color-electric flux tube.
 We can then decompose the Wilson loop into excitations of this flux tube $\psi_i$, with energy $E_i$, momentum $p_i$ and helicity $m$, corresponding to the three isometries of the square, \be \cW_N=\sum_{\psi_1,\ldots, \psi_{N-5}}e^{\sum_{j}^{N-5}(-\tau_j E_j+i p_j \sigma_j+i m_j\phi_j)}\cP(0|\psi_1)\cP(\psi_1|\psi_2)\ldots\cP(\psi_{N-6}|\psi_{N-5})\cP(\psi_{N-5}|0)\,. \ee In the above formula, the exponential factors describe the propagation of the excitations, whereas the \emph{pentagon transitions} $\cP(\psi_i|\psi_{i+1})$ describe the transition amplitude when an excitation of the $i$-th square crosses to the neighboring square $i+1$, and the name derives from the fact that the union of two squares forms a pentagon.

-The $3N-15$ algebraically independent variables $\tau_i,\sigma_i$ and $\phi_i$ parametrize the conformally invariant kinematics, and when expressing the cross-ratios in terms of these variables, it can be shown that the $N-5$ cross ratios of \eqref{eq:OPEcrossratios} take the form \be U_i=\frac{1}{1+e^{2\tau_i}}\,. \ee This formula can be obtained from the following equivalent parametrization of the exponential factors in terms of so-called 4-brackets $\langle ijkl\rangle$ of momentum twistors\footnote{See in particular appendix A of \cite{Basso:2013aha} for more details, which also contains definitions of momentum twistors.},
+The $3N-15$ algebraically independent variables $\tau_i,\sigma_i$ and $\phi_i$ is a {natural, from the point of view of the OPE, parametrization of the conformally invariant kinematics \cite{Basso:2013vsa}.
+When expressing the cross-ratios in terms of these variables, it can be shown} that the $N-5$ cross ratios of \eqref{eq:OPEcrossratios} take the form \be U_i=\frac{1}{1+e^{2\tau_i}}\,, \ee This formula can be obtained from the following equivalent parametrization of the exponential factors in terms of so-called 4-brackets $\langle ijkl\rangle$ of momentum twistors\footnote{See in particular appendix A of \cite{Basso:2013aha} for more details, which also contains definitions of momentum twistors.
+Using the momentum twistor parametrizations of the latter reference, it is possible to relate the OPE variables $\tau_i,\sigma_i$ and $\phi_i$ to any other set of independent variables, for example those in eq.~\eqref{eq:UcrossratiosMRK}.}

 For our purposes, all the information we will need is the property \be x_{ij}^2\propto \langle i-1, i, j-1, j\rangle\,, \ee where the proportionality factors cancel when considering the conformal cross ratios \eqref{eq:Ucrossratios}, together with the following identity between six momentum twistors, \be \<cdef\>\<abef\>-\<bdef\>\<acef\>=-\<adef\>\<bcef\>\,. \ee The latter is a consequence of the Schouten identity\,, \be \<ab\>\<cd\>-\<ac\>\<bd\>=-\<bc\>\<ad\>\,, \ee since six points in $\mathbb{CP}^3$ (the twistors) are equivalent to six points in $\mathbb{CP}^1$ (the spinors), as can be seen by replacing the spinor bracket of two points with a 4-bracket of its complement, $\<ab\>\to \<cdef\>$ etc. With the help of the last two formulas, we can show that indeed \be \ee and \eqref{eq:OPEcrossratios} neatly combines the separate odd and even cases of the last equation.